Wednesday, May 26, 2021

 For the Feed Phoenix shot: Photo courtesy Local First Arizona

-Join Next City and Living Cities for a three-part live webinar event, running April through June, on public procurement, race, and the pandemic.
+Join Next City and Living Cities for the remaining two events of a three-part live webinar series, running April through June, on public procurement, race, and the pandemic.
 The data has shown what many already knew to be true: that businesses owned by people of color are the hardest hit by the pandemic and its continued economic fallout.
 Federal aid programs such as the PPP have once again proven that when failing to be intentional about who gets access to money, people of color are inevitably stuck at the back of the line, or left behind entirely when it comes to getting help.

 But even now, with looming budget deficits, cities can still leverage the power of their own public spending.
 Procurement is not the only tool cities have (or would like to have) at their disposal, but it can mitigate disproportionate losses for workers and for the neighborhoods they support.
 A commitment to inclusive procurement is an obvious way to support Black and Brown business owners.
 Now that the 2021 American Rescue Plan has allocated more than $45 billion in budget support to cities, local governments have the chance to structure that spending in ways that will support MWBEs specifically, now and into the future